 Keefe law firm settles construction accident case resulting from trusses collapse and catastrophic injuries for $5,940,000

-Red Bank and New Brunswick, N.J. – May 13, 2016.
 John E. Keefe, Jr. and Stephen T. Sullivan, Jr. of Keefe Law Firm announced that they have settled a construction accident action against defendants, Iron Hill Construction Management, J.G.
 Petrucci Co., Inc., JERC Partners, Fredericks Contracting and H.M.
 Stauffer & Sons, Inc.

-On October 19, 2011, plaintiff, Paul Nese, was employed as a construction estimator by Commercial Construction Services (“CCS”).
+In October, plaintiff, Paul Nese, was employed as a construction estimator by Commercial Construction Services (“CCS”).
 CCS’s owner requested Paul assist a crane operator in hoisting trusses to the roof line for a Quick Chek convenience store under construction in Bayville (Berkley Township), New Jersey.
 Paul went inside the unfinished building’s interior to clean up straps from the trusses and advise CCS’s owner that he had completed his work.
 Suddenly and without any warning to Paul, the trusses collapsed into the building and crushed him.

 As a result of the collapse, Paul suffered substantial orthopedic, neurological and psychological injuries.
 To date, Paul has had more than ten surgical procedures.
 Paul’s injuries and procedures include, but are not limited to, right open distal tibia-fibular fracture; left displaced femoral neck fracture; open reduction internal fixation left proximal intrascapular femoral neck fracture; right tibial intramedullary nail fixation; irrigation debridement right open distal tibia-fibular fracture skin subcutaneous muscle and bone; open right leg with tissue loss; transforminal posterior lumbar fusion at L4-L5; posterior lumbar spinal fusion at L5-S1 with complete laminectomy at L4, L5 and S1; implantation and heterotopic oxygenation of the left hip; and implantation of a permanent spinal stimulator.